MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-affinity.md

 #### Move-ClusterGroup

-The new `-IgnoreAffinityRule` switch ignores the rule and moves the systemed resource group to another system machine.
+The new `-IgnoreAffinityRule` switch ignores the rule and moves the instance resource group to another machine.
 For more information on this cmdlet, see [Move-ClusterGroup](/powershell/module/failoverclusters/move-clustergroup).

 Example: